alfinkel/solutions_notebook/vmware/iam_sso_vcd.md

 However, The `iamvcd` CLI alone only serves as a _reference implementation_ for **some** of the [steps](#a-deeper-dive) involved in ensuring a consistent integration of IAM and a vCD organization.
+This CLI leverages both IAM and vCD APIs to handle this functionality.
+Depending on the vCD version _some_ of this functionality **can** be performed directly through the vCD organization's Administration console.

 ## A deeper dive...